San Diego’s Partnership for the Advancement of New Americans (PANA) advances full economic, social, and civic inclusion of refugee communities.

 Photo credit: Partnership for the Advancement of New Americans

 While seeking asylum in the U.S. after fleeing persecution, violence, or torture, many transgender women and queer people are detained at the border.
 A report by the Human Rights Watch, details the inadequate conditions that transgender women face while in detention centers across the U.S. that often lead to harsh and even fatal consequences.
-In response, organizations like Familia: TQLM and TLC are collaborating to raise national and local awareness about the violence committed against transgender individuals in detention centers, through demonstrations and campaigns on social media platforms, including #FreeValeria, #FreeNicoll, #FreeChristina, and #JusticeforRoxsana.
-In 2016, Familia: TQLM, along with other organizations in Orange County, held a hunger strike outside of the Santa Ana City Jail, resulting in the termination of the city’s contract with ICE.
-Moreover, BLMP, a project of TLC, provides community-based support like post-detention resources for Black LGBTQ+ migrants including housing for asylum seekers, translation services, pro-bono legal services, financial support, and development of deportation defense campaigns.
+In response, organizations like BLMP, Familia: TQLM, Mijente, and TLC, along with their partner organizations, are collaborating to raise national and local awareness about the violence committed against transgender individuals in detention centers.
+They have organized demonstrations and campaigns on social media platforms, including #FreeValeria, #FreeNicoll, #FreeChristina, and #JusticeforRoxsana.
+More recently, the campaign advocated for the release of Eva Rosas, a Mexican transgender woman who had been detained for two years.
+In April of 2021, Eva was released and is now processing her asylum case.
+During Pride Month in June 2021 the #EndTransDetention campaign held 10 actions in different cities, including Santa Ana and San Francisco.
+These 10 actions culminated in Washington, D.C. where BLMP, Familia: TQLM, Mijente, and TLC, along with their partners, met to advocate for the immediate release of all transgender people in detention living with critical health conditions.
+Beyond policy advocacy, these organizations also provide resources to support transgender immigrants.
+For example, BLMP, a project of TLC, provides community-based support like post-detention resources for Black LGBTQ+ migrants including housing for asylum seekers, translation services, pro-bono legal services, financial support, and development of deportation defense campaigns.
+To learn more about the #EndTransDetention campaign visit their site here and read BLMP’s press release here.
 To learn more about the issues transgender and queer migrants face in detention centers, read the Human Rights Watch Report here.
-To read about TLC, Familia: TQLM, and BLMP’s work, read Rewire’s article here.
+To read about TLC, Familia: TQLM, and BLMP’s work, read Rewire News Group’s article here.

 Photo credit: Paolo Riveros